 BT, Grand Canal Plaza, Upper Grand Canal Street, Dublin 4, Ireland.
 BT, Riverside Tower, 5 Lanyon Place, Belfast BT1 3BT, Northern Ireland.

-BT has been the proud organiser and sponsor of the BT Young Scientist & Technology Exhibition for 17 years.
+In January 2020, BT will celebrate 20 years as proud organiser and sponsor of the BT Young Scientist & Technology Exhibition.
 The essence of the exhibition is the spirit and ingenuity demonstrated by the students who participate.
 As a leader in innovation and technology, BT is delighted to cultivate and nurture the talent of our future scientists and engineers both through the exhibition itself and through the BT Young Scientist Business Bootcamp about which you will read more later.
 We also are delighted that over 200 of our own people volunteer to visit schools to talk about the exhibition or work at the event itself in the RDS each January.